 The best treatment for your dizziness or vertigo depends on the underlying cause of the problem.
 The list of possible treatments is long due to the numerous possible causes.
 As one example, BPPV is often treated by putting your body through controlled movements that force the crystals out of the fluid.

 If you develop dizziness or vertigo, expert treatment is available at South Valley Neurology.
-Call or schedule an appointment online today.
+Call our office to schedule an appointment today.